 Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “It gets cold up in the mountains at night,” he clarified when Åke beheld the outfit change with a raised eyebrow.
 “You could put this on.”
 He threw a black zip-up hoodie at the other's head.
-It smelled.
-Of cigarettes, with a strong side note of copper, dusty attic and something resembling wet earth.
+It smelt of cigarettes, with a strong side note of copper, dusty attic and something resembling wet earth.

 “Is this like, washed?”